 A simple noun is one word that names a place, person, thing or idea, examples: fish, tooth, brush, hand, bag, fairy.

-On the other hand, a compound noun is a noun which is made up of two or more words.
+On the other hand, a compound noun is a noun which is made by combining or compounding two or more simple nouns or words.

 A compound noun may be made up of two or more words which stand separately, but still name just one person, place thing or idea, examples: bus stop, full moon.

-A compound noun may be made up of two or more words which are joined to make a new word, examples: handbag, football, toothbrush.
+A compound noun may be made up of two or more simple nouns which are joined to make a new word, examples: handbag, football, toothbrush.

 A compound noun may be made up of two or more words which are connected with a hyphen, examples: runner-up, round-trip, mother-in-law.